What's included in gross pay

 Gross pay on the payslip

 Gross pay occupies the top section of a UK payslip.
-Most payroll software breaks it out by element — a line for basic salary, a separate line for overtime, another for any bonus — before showing a subtotal labelled "gross pay" or "total gross".
+Most payroll software breaks it out by element (a line for basic salary, a separate line for overtime, another for any bonus) before showing a subtotal labelled "gross pay" or "total gross".

 Alongside the current-period figure, payslips often include a year-to-date column showing cumulative gross since 6 April, the start of the UK tax year.
-This running total is what the payroll software uses to calculate the correct Income Tax under a cumulative tax code — it ensures that by the end of March the right amount of tax has been collected for the year as a whole, even if pay varied month to month.
+This running total is what the payroll software uses to calculate the correct Income Tax under a cumulative tax code.
+It ensures that by the end of March the right amount of tax has been collected for the year as a whole, even if pay varied month to month.

-The gross figure reported to HMRC via the FPS submission on each payday is this same gross pay — not the net amount.
+The gross figure reported to HMRC via the FPS submission on each payday is this same gross pay, not the net amount.

 Gross pay vs salary

 Salary is the contractual base rate agreed in an employment contract.
-Gross pay is the actual total earned in a specific period — it can be higher than salary in months with overtime or bonuses, and lower in periods of statutory pay only.
+Gross pay is the actual total earned in a specific period: it can be higher than salary in months with overtime or bonuses, and lower in periods of statutory pay only.

 This distinction matters most in mortgage applications.
 Lenders calculate affordability as a multiple of gross annual income and typically ask for P60s and recent payslips as evidence.
 They want the gross figure, not the net pay that arrives in the bank.
 A P60 shows total gross pay for the tax year; a payslip shows gross for each period.
 If bonus income is significant but variable, some lenders average it across two or three years.